DeepBlueRobotics/training/docs/section-8/nav.md

 - `..`  "backwards", or rather the folder holding your current folder.
 However, you can't do this when you're in the `/` (AKA the "root") folder, since nothing contains that.
 - `~`  Your "user" folder - this is the `/Users/Jim` we were at, since our imaginary computer person was named "Jim"
-- `/`  The root directory.
+- `/`  The root directory of your computer.
 All the way back!

 So `cd ..` will send you backwards, in our case from `/Users/Jim/Downloads` back into `/Users/Jim`